What’s That Noise in the Attic? Signs You Have a Wild Intruder

 Step 1: Schedule a Professional Inspection

-Companies specializing in wildlife removal near me will conduct a thorough inspection to identify the species, nesting sites, and entry points.
+Companies specializing in wildlife removal will conduct a thorough inspection to identify the species, nesting sites, and entry points.
 Knowing exactly what you’re dealing with helps determine the most effective and ethical removal method.

 Step 2: Safe and Humane Removal

 Professionals use live traps, one-way exclusion doors, or repellents depending on the animal.
-It’s important that removal is done without harming the animal especially if young offspring are present.
+It’s important that removal is done without harming the animal, especially if young offspring are present.

 Step 3: Exclusion and Repairs